 Questions?
 I usually respond within 24 hours.
 Send me an email.

 Based in Los Angeles, just off the city center, I have two cats and one husband.
 I’ve been a writer since my second grade teacher read the class Ray Bradbury’s All Summer in a Day.
 I met Ray Bradbury four times.
 In a former life, I was a photographer (commercial and weddings).
 I still do it for fun.
 I’ve been to Japan, Mainland China, Hong Kong, London, Paris, Germany, Italy, Vancouver, and all over America.
-I travel, read, write, collect vinyl albums, type on a 1932 Underwood typewriter, observe the world, and wear black.
+I travel, read, write, collect vinyl albums, type on a 1970s Lettera 25 typewriter.
+I observe the world and wear black.
 Sometimes I paint.
 I have Lyme Disease, but it’s only temporary.
-I’m 100% Mexican and I grew up in a neighborhood with drive by shootings.
+I’m Mexican and grew up in a neighborhood with drive-by shootings.
 I saw my first dead body when I was in 5th grade.
 Maybe 6th.
-I play the guitar.
+I play the piano, guitar, and ukelele.
 Not very well.
 Thanks to an inferior public school system, I didn’t graduate high school despite having more than enough credits.
 I think the world is pretty fucked up, but it has a lot of redeeming qualities… like The Grand Canyon.
 When I was seventeen, I ran away from home and lived in a Motel 6 for a week.
 I watched TV and ate canned beans.
 I have one older sister and two younger brothers.
 My favorite cemetery is St. Michael’s Catholic Cemetery in Hong Kong.

 Not a lot of my old writing is still online.
 Here’s what I could find.